-Workers can sue for wrongful termination when they have been fired or laid off from their job for an illegal reason, such as discrimination or retaliation.
-Workers who have been wrongfully terminated have a limited time in which to file their lawsuit, however.
+You can bring a lawsuit for wrongful termination when you have been fired or laid off from your job for an illegal or improper reason, such as discrimination or retaliation.
+Workers who have been wrongfully terminated have a limited time in which to bring their claim.
 This time period is set by each state’s statute of limitations.
-In California, this can be 2 or 3 years.
+In California, the time window can be 2 or 3 years.

 - violated an implied contract or the employment contract,

 - reporting a work injury or filing a workers’ compensation claim,

 - using their medical leave under the Family and Medical Leave Act (FMLA),

 - filing a claim of sexual harassment with the Equal Employment Opportunity Commission (EEOC),